-We are pleased to offer animal assisted speech, language and feeding therapy at Speech Language Pathology in Motion.
-This is provided by a licensed speech-language pathologist with animals who are specially selected to perform this work.
+Animal assisted speech and language therapy is provided by a licensed speech-language pathologist using animals who are specially selected to perform this work.

-Animals can be used in our therapy sessions to facilitate improvements in motivation, participation, behavior, receptive and expressive language skills, pragmatics/social language, and functional communication skills.
+Animals, and interactions with them, can be used as a tool to help the speech-language pathologist target skills such as motivation, participation, behavior, receptive and expressive language skills, pragmatics/social language, articulation and phonology, and functional communication skills.

 Above: The horse, Owen, helping a client practice his /k/ sound.
 The client took each final /k/ picture and said the phrase "looK at..." to Owen before putting the pictures on his necK.
 He then had to breaK Carrots for Owen's snacK and put them in a bucKet.
 Owen loved his new accessories and his snack and turned his head to look at every picture before the client put them on.
 Activities such as this are highly motivating and reinforcing for our clients.